 What are Fed officials saying about the natural rate?

 Fed officials talk a lot about the neutral rate.
 As the Fed increases interest rates to tame inflation, many have debated if the neutral rate has also increased.
-New York Fed President John Williams – the same Williams as in Holston, Laubach, and Williams above – believes not, arguing in May 2023 that recent HLW estimates for the U.S. and other advanced economies indicate “there is no evidence that the era of very low natural rates of interest has ended.”
-On the other hand, Richmond Fed President Tom Barkin has stated that though too early to draw conclusions, “if the economy is running above potential at 5.25% interest rates, then that suggests to me that the neutral rate might be higher than we’ve thought.”
+New York Fed President John Williams—the same Williams as in Holston, Laubach, and Williams above—believes not, arguing in May 2023 that recent HLW estimates for the U.S. and other advanced economies indicate “there is no evidence that the era of very low natural rates of interest has ended.”
+On the other hand, Richmond Fed President Tom Barkin has stated that, though too early to draw conclusions, “If the economy is running above potential at 5.25% [nominal] interest rates, then that suggests to me that the neutral rate might be higher than we’ve thought.”

 Given that the neutral rate of interest cannot be observed directly, policymakers must also consider how useful it is to rely on the concept to conduct monetary policy.
 In a 2018 speech, Williams downplayed the use of the neutral rate.
 He emphasized that the neutral rate is a good benchmark as a general concept but is less useful as a precise estimate of what rates should be in the short term.

 Fed Chair Jay Powell has long been skeptical of over-relying on the neutral rate to conduct monetary policy.
 At the Fed’s 2018 Jackson Hole conference, he argued that given the uncertainty in measuring the natural rate, monetary policymakers must be cautious about using it as a guide for conducting monetary policy.
-Referring to the neutral rate as r-star, he said:
+Referring to the neutral rate as r-star, as insiders often do, he said:

-In his 2023 Jackson Hole speech, Chair Powell reiterated these remarks, stressing his view that, rather than over-relying on estimates of the natural rate to conduct monetary policy, the Fed should adopt a risk management approach to managing the economy by “balancing the risk of tightening monetary policy too much against the risk of tightening too little.”
+In his 2023 Jackson Hole speech, Chair Powell stressed that rather than relying heavily on estimates of the natural rate to conduct monetary policy, the Fed should adopt a risk management approach by “balancing the risk of tightening monetary policy too much against the risk of tightening too little.”
 In his view, this is particularly important today when determining how much rates need to increase to slow down inflation: “We see the current stance of policy as restrictive, putting downward pressure on economic activity, hiring, and inflation.
 But we cannot identify with certainty the neutral rate of interest, and thus there is always uncertainty about the precise level of monetary policy restraint.”